-If your congregation is interested in selling, mortgaging, leasing, entering into an oil or gas lease on, or otherwise encumbering the real property of your church, a request needs to be made to the Administrative Commission on Property (ACP) to comply with requirements in the Book of Order (G-8.0500, G-8.0701, G-11.0103, sections i, j, y).
+If your congregation is interested in selling, mortgaging, leasing, entering into an oil or gas lease on, or otherwise encumbering the real property of your church, a request needs to be made to the Board of Trustees to comply with requirements in the Book of Order (G-8.0500, G-8.0701, G-11.0103, sections i, j, y).

-The ACP acts for Grace Presbytery on routine property matters and reports these matters to the Presbytery body at its next stated meeting.
-The sale of real property used for the purpose of worship requires the vote of the body of Grace Presbytery itself, but is funneled to the Presbytery meeting through this Administrative Commission.
+The Board of Trustees acts on behalf of Grace Presbytery on routine property matters and reports them to the presbytery body at stated meetings.
+The sale of real property used for the purpose of worship requires the vote of the body of Grace Presbytery itself, but is funneled to the presbytery meeting through the trustees.

-The ACP serves the Presbytery by meeting once a month throughout the year if there are requests to be considered.
-Detailed information on the ACP schedule and requirements can be found in their manual.
+The Board of Trustees meets throughout the year as there are requests to be considered.
+Detailed information on the meeting schedule and requirements can be found in their manual.

-For further information, or to submit a request, contact:
+For further information, or to submit a request, please begin by contacting:

 Director, Property Management